 ABOUT THE TOURISM ADVISORY BOARD

 The Tourism Advisory Board (TAB) is represented by Vietnam’s leading tourism stakeholders and has entered into a public-private partnership with the Vietnam National Administration of Tourism (VNAT).
 TAB comprises representatives from a broad base of industry leaders in Vietnam’s travel and tourism sector.
 The mission of the TAB is to increase Vietnam’s competitive advantage as a sustainable tourism and travel destination by leveraging the country’s public and private resources, thus creating a cohesive and comprehensive industry strategy.
-TAB is grateful to its sponsors: Asia DMC, Muong Thanh Group, SaigonTourist Holding Company, Sun Group, HanoiTourist Holding Company, Thien Minh Group, BIM Land, Vietnam Airlines and VinGroup -- each of whom are contributing to a privately managed fund dedicated to promoting tourism in Vietnam.
+TAB is grateful to its sponsors: Asia DMC, Muong Thanh Group, Saigontourist Holding Company, Sun Group, Thien Minh Group, BIM Land, Vietnam Airlines and VinGroup -- each of whom are contributing to a privately managed fund dedicated to promoting tourism in Vietnam.